-The Contract offers various Shield Options, which permit Owners to potentially receive interest equal to the percentage returns of certain indices, up to a Cap Rate or Step Rate, with guarantees against a specified level of negative returns-guarantees we call "Shield Rates."
-We currently offer Shield Options based on indices.
-Additionally, each Shield Option has a Term of 1, 3 or 6 years in length, a Shield Rate (Shield 10, Shield 15 or Shield 25) and Rate Crediting Type (Cap Rate or Step Rate).
-For each Shield Option, you select the Term, the Shield Rate and which Index you want the performance of your Contract to be based on.
-If you select a Shield 10 with a 1-Year Term, you may also select whether you want your Contract performance based on the Cap Rate or Step Rate.
+The Contract offers various Shield Options, which permit Owners to potentially receive interest equal to the percentage returns of certain Securities Indices, up to a Cap Rate or Step Rate, with a guarantee against a specified level of negative returns - a guarantee we call a "Shield Rate."
+We currently offer Shield Options based on Securities Indices.
+Additionally, each Shield Option has a Term of 1 year in length, a Shield 10 Shield Rate and Rate Crediting Type (Cap Rate or Step Rate).
+For each Shield Option, you select which Securities Index you want the performance of your Contract to be based on, and whether you want your Contract performance based on the Cap Rate or Step Rate.
 A Fixed Account that guarantees a fixed rate of interest may also be available.
 Unless you allocate your Purchase Payment to the Fixed Account, you may lose money by investing in the Contract.